IBM/event-automation/_eem_11.6/03a-administering/03-managing-clusters.md

 To add a cluster manually, complete the following steps.

 1. Click **Add cluster**.
-1. In the **Add cluster** window, provide a unique name for the cluster in the **Cluster name** field, then click **Next**.
+2. In the **Add cluster** window, provide a unique name for the cluster in the **Cluster name** field, then click **Next**.
-1. Enter the bootstrap server URL of your Kafka cluster in `host:port` format.
+3. Enter the bootstrap server URL of your Kafka cluster in `host:port` format.
 If the {{site.data.reuse.eem_name}} cannot verify the connection, a **No connection** information message is displayed.
-1. Click **Add servers manually**.
+4. Click **Add servers manually**.
-1. Optional: Upload associated certificates.
-The table is populated with the relevant details.
-Click **Next**.
+5. If you want the communication between your {{site.data.reuse.egw}} and Kafka cluster to be secured with TLS, then set **Enable TLS** to **Yes**.
+If your Kafka cluster is secured with custom or self-signed CA certificates, then upload the Kafka cluster's CA certificate.
+The table is populated with the certificate details.
-1. If the Kafka endpoint is configured to require mutual TLS authentication, then you must upload the private and public keys that were provided to you by your Kafka Cluster Administrator.
-Upload the private and public keys in PEM format.
+6. If the Kafka endpoint is configured to require mutual TLS authentication, then upload the private and public keys that your {{site.data.reuse.egw}}s must present to the Kafka cluster.
+These keys are provided to you by your Kafka Cluster Administrator.
+The keys must be in PEM format.
-1. Click **Next**.
+7. Click **Next**.
-1. Update the **Credentials** page as required.
+8. Update the **Credentials** page as required.
-1. Click **Add cluster**.
+9. Click **Add cluster**.

 Your cluster is added to {{site.data.reuse.eem_name}}, and you are returned to the **Manage clusters** page, where your new cluster is displayed with the **Gateway visibility** state as `Pending validation`.